Xroz2001/JavaScript-Algorithms-and-Data-Structures-Chapter1-Basic-JavaScript-Answers/README.md

 In this course, you'll learn fundamental programming concepts in JavaScript.
 You'll start with basic data structures like numbers and strings.
 Then you'll learn to work with arrays, objects, functions, loops, if/else statements, and more.

 **Table of Contents**
- * Comment Your JavaScript Code
+ * Comment Your JavaScript Code (https://github.com/Xroz2001/JavaScript-Algorithms-and-Data-Structures-Chapter1-Basic-JavaScript-Answers/blob/Project/Comment%20Your%20JavaScript%20Code)
- * Declare JavaScript Variables
+ * Declare JavaScript Variables (Declare JavaScript Variables.md)
  * Storing Values with the Assignment Operator
  * Assigning the Value of One Variable to Another
  * Initializing Variables with the Assignment Operator